 We all know where this is going.

-My friends are central to my life, so since having kids, I’ve put a lot of work into keeping those relationships nourished.
+My friends are central to my life, so since becoming a parent, I’ve put a lot of work into keeping those relationships nourished.
 A few things I’ve learned along the way:

 True, we moms have precious little free time.
 So it can be tempting to try to make the most of it by multitasking and combining friend QT with shopping for your baby’s drool bandanas at Target.
 Don’t do that!
 Also, make sure you’re not making your friends come to your place every time you get together.
 Sure, during the newborn phase, your besties will bend over backwards to bring you delicious things to eat and drink and keep you company while you breastfeed nonstop.
 But don’t abuse this arrangement.
 It can’t (and shouldn’t) last forever.

 3) But don’t be fake low maintenance.

 My God, how I’m the queen of this.
 A friend and I will be making plans and my mouth will be saying the words “Oh whatever works for you.
 I’m totally flexible!” in some weird demonstration of just how easy-peasy I am — a full-on Broadway production to prove My baby does not cramp my style.
 This is ludicrous, impossible to maintain, and not real.
 Refrain.

 4) Do not talk about boring shi*t.